kodus/sentry/README.md

-We also insist on code with good IDE support, which provides better insight for someone reading/modifying the code, and reduces the potential for silent errors - the official client juggles `array` values, whereas our model formally describes the JSON body-shape with plain PHP objects/classes that implement `JsonSerializable`.
+We also insist on code with good IDE support, which provides better insight for someone reading/modifying the code, and reduces the potential for silent errors - the official client juggles `array` values, whereas our model formally describes the JSON body-shape with a plain PHP class-hierarchy that implements `JsonSerializable`.

-Note that we only model the portion of the JSON body shape that makes sense in a PHP context - if you find something missing or incorrect, a PR is of course more than welcome!
+Note that we only model the portion of the JSON body shape that makes sense in a PHP context - if you find something to be missing or incorrect, pull-requests are more than welcome.